 Biogas Innovation - Conference

-When MESSE C opens its doors to NutriFair 2019 on 16 January, a major international bioenergy conference is expected to attract up to 250 participants.
+As MESSE C opened its doors to NutriFair 2019 on 16 January, a major international bioenergy conference was expected to attract up to 250 participants.

-The conference will take place on Wednesday 16 January in MESSE C Fredericia at 10 am to 6 pm in the Bioenergy Division at NutriFair in hall D.
+The conference took place on Wednesday 16 January 2019 in MESSE C Fredericia at 10 am to 6 pm in the Bioenergy Division at NutriFair in hall D.

-The day will be divided into four themes: treating biomasses, biogas production, recycling residual biomass and integration of wind and solar energy in the biogas platform.
+The day was divided into four themes: treating biomasses, biogas production, recycling residual biomass and integration of wind and solar energy in the biogas platform.

 Next generation biomasses – cheap, sustainable, and abundant